Updated by Nazanin Ghodsian, 11/19/2024

 Year: 2021

-Located in a tightly-knit community in a well-established district of Greater Kuala Lumpur, this east-facing home has undergone inconsistent renovations over time.
+Located in a tightly-knit community in a well-established district of Greater Kuala Lumpur, this east-facing construction project has undergone inconsistent renovations over time.
 It has now evolved into an advanced testing ground for design innovation, R&D, and the testing of concepts and ideas that are constantly being produced by the practice.

 This approach is based on the minimalist theory that “lightness”—that is, the building’s carbon footprint, weight, construction/materials & logistics, embedded energy, and so on—when applied through thoughtful design of the spatial arrangement, envelope, and form, along with the elements’ “permeability,” yields comprehensive, sustainable solutions.
 These are essentially found in vernacular behaviors, and time-tested passive notions, and exist in natural processes and phenomena.
 The following equation expresses them: